Skip to content

 Pipeline data.
 Retatrutide Phase 3 readouts, CagriSema topline results, and amycretin dose-finding updates are all expected in the second half of 2026.
 The data from these trials will determine whether the current two-company duopoly holds or opens up to a broader competitive field by 2028.

-The GLP-1 category crossed $62 billion annualized because the drugs work and the patient population is vast โ€” the WHO estimates 890 million adults globally live with obesity, and fewer than 2% are currently treated pharmacologically.
-The revenue number is what already happened.
-What matters next is whether the manufacturing investment, insurance expansion, and pipeline competition translate into lower prices fast enough for the people actually paying.
+The GLP-1 category crossed $62 billion annualized for a simple reason: the drugs work, and the patient population is vast.
+The WHO estimates 890 million adults worldwide live with obesity, and fewer than 2% are currently treated pharmacologically.
+That's the part the revenue number doesn't capture.
+The $62 billion is already past tense.
+What matters next is whether all that manufacturing investment, insurance expansion, and pipeline competition turns into lower prices fast enough for the people doing the paying.
+Which, most mornings I open my inbox, still feels like the slowest math in the room.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs โ€” do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 Sources are cited throughout; for the most current prescribing information, refer to the FDA-approved labeling for each drug.